-In our view, the Deed of Charge is a "financial collateral arrangement" for purposes of the FCA Regulations because a security interest is granted, in writing, by one non-natural person (i.e., the Relevant Clearing Member) in respect of "financial collateral" (i.e., the Charged Property) in favour of another non-natural person (i.e., LCH) to secure the Relevant Clearing Member's obligations to LCH.
-The Charged Property is also in the "possession" or "control" of LCH.
+In our view, as a matter of Scots law, the Deed of Charge is a "financial collateral arrangement" for purposes of the FCA Regulations because a security interest is granted, in writing, by one non-natural person (i.e., the Relevant Clearing Member) in respect of "financial collateral" (i.e., the Charged Property) in favour of another non-natural person (i.e., LCH) to secure the Relevant Clearing Member's obligations to LCH.
+The Charged Property is also in the "possession" or "control" of LCH.77 We understand that the "relevant account" (as defined in the FCA Regulations) is maintained in England and, accordingly, all issues relating to proprietary

-&lt;sup>105 See Clause 2 of the Deed of Charge.
+74 See Clause 2 of the Deed of Charge.

-&lt;sup>106 Id at Clause 3(2) (referencing sections 1.1.2a and 1.1.3 of Procedures Section 4 (Collateral)).
+Id at Clause 3(2) (referencing sections 1.1.2a and 1.1.3 of Procedures Section 4 (Collateral)).

-&lt;sup>107 Id. at Clause 3(1).
+76 Id. at Clause 3(1).

-&lt;sup>108 For a more detailed discussion on the definition of "financial collateral arrangement" and the evaluation of the various criteria that must be met, see Section 5.2.3 of this Memorandum, infra.
+For a more detailed discussion on the definition of "financial collateral arrangement" and the evaluation of the various criteria that must be met, see Section 5.2.3 of this Memorandum, infra.